-Overtourism Isn’t Going Away Any Time Soon
+1. Overtourism Isn’t Going Away Any Time Soon

-We’re All ‘Tourists’ on Planet Earth
+2. We’re All ‘Tourists’ on Planet Earth

-Banning Something Almost Always Backfires
+3. Banning Something Almost Always Backfires

-To curb the explosive (and sometimes destructive) growth of Airbnb rentals, for example, cities and towns have considered various limitations on property owners from renting their places to short-term visitors.
+To curb the explosive (and sometimes destructive) growth of Airbnb rentals, cities and towns have considered various prohibitions on property owners from renting their places to short-term visitors.
 That’s not to say that problems associated with Airbnb rentals don’t exist or are not serious.
 Airbnbs tend to drive up local housing and rental prices, create tourist ghettos and negatively affect the quality of life for neighbors of the rental property.